 An SR-22 by itself doesn't raise your insurance rates.
 Rather, it's the conviction that triggered the requirement that causes your premiums to soar.
 Many motorists mistakenly believe the SR-22 is an actual type of car insurance, but that’s not the case.
 The SR-22 is simply a form that your car insurance company files on your behalf with the state.

 The form, usually filed electronically, provides the state with proof of financial responsibility by showing that you have the required insurance coverage in effect.
-The state-mandated coverages may be the same as your state’s minimum liability requirements or different coverages with higher limits.
+The state-mandated coverages may be the same as your state minimum liability requirements, or they may have higher limits.
 The exact auto insurance requirements differ from state to state.

 You can get your SR-22 only from a car insurance company because the purpose of the form is to show that you have obtained, and will maintain, certain insurance coverage.
 There is no other way to get the SR-22; you cannot get an SR-22 without buying a car insurance policy.

 The SR-22 document must be filed with the state as certificate of financial responsibility to verify that you have the mandated insurance coverage and limits.
 Your insurer sends you a copy of the form to keep as proof of the SR-22.
 However, most states have it stored electronically in their records so that law enforcement or the Department of Motor Vehicles can look it up if needed.